What is HELLP syndrome?

 - Corticosteroid medicines to help the baby's lungs mature for delivery

-You may deliver your baby early if HELLP syndrome gets worse and puts the health of you or your baby in danger.
+You may deliver your baby early if HELLP syndrome gets worse and puts your or your baby's health in danger.

 What are possible complications of HELLP syndrome?